Comuniqa : Exploring Large Language Models for improving speaking skills: System

 \section{System}

 To explore the role of LLMs in enhancing speaking skills, we developed a mobile application called Comuniqa \cite{googleComuniqaApps}.
-This app enables users to practice and receive instant feedback.
-Users can download the app from the Google Play Store \cite{googleAndroidApps} and log in using their Gmail accounts.
-This section provides a brief overview of the application’s architecture and operational framework.
+The app enables users to practice speaking English and receive instant feedback.
+The app can be downloaded by anyone from the Google Play Store \cite{googleAndroidApps}.
+The mobile app leverages LLMs along with other state-of-the-art NLP (Natural Language Processing) and speech models for analyzing user speech and providing feedback to them.
+The overall score of the user is modelled on the lines of IELTS evaluation scheme \cite{IELTSSpeaking}.
+This section provides a brief overview of our application’s architecture as well as the methodology for analyzing and evaluating user speech.